aimms/documentation/webui/table-widget.rst

 .. note::

-  Filters are readly available for the table and there is no need to create a specification or configuration in the model.
+  Filters are readily available for the table and there is no need to create a specification or configuration in the model.
 This is an end-user tool.

 To add filter rules
 ^^^^^^^^^^^^^^^^^^^

 #.
 In order for filtering to work correctly, your table should include at least one row and column header, which is used to identify the name of each column and row.
-In the example, the table columns and rows can be identified by the headers Centres and Factories respectively.
+In the example, the table columns and rows can be identified by the headers Centers and Factories respectively.

     .. image:: images/TableFilters_Example.png
         :align: center